 They have to be qualified to use them, which basically means they need to be properly trained to use the machine.
 It doesn’t take much.
 For example, in a DMV case, they just need to sign under penalty of perjury that they’re qualified to do this, and DMV takes that for granted.

 They’re not even required to come into the DMV and prove that.
 In court, they would need to testify that they’re qualified on the machine, and then the attorney can cross examine them to show their lack of qualification, but that’s usually not where we win these cases.
 Usually, the officer who is using the machine has been trained how to push the button.
 It’s not that difficult.

 The machines themselves need to be calibrated.
 They need to be checked for accuracy, and those checks are supposed to be done every 10 days or every 150 tests.
 That does not always happen, so we go after that a lot.

 For more information on False Classification Of Breath Test Refusal, a free initial consultation is your next best step.
 Get the information and legal answers you are seeking by calling (415) 523-7878 today.

 Get your questions answered - Call Us 24/7 For a FREE Case Evaluation (415) 523-7878

 - Common Problems With the Chemical Tests and Refusals

-- Refusing the Chemical Tests On a Subsequent Offense if You Have a Prior Conviction
+- Refusing Chemical Tests On A Subsequent DUI Offense With A Prior Conviction

 - How Do You Defend A Blood Or Breath Test Taken At The Police Station?